-As your houseplants continue to grow, you can even share the love with family and friends by propagating with cuttings and potting them in Miracle Gro Premium Houseplant Potting Mix which has Fibre Smart™ technology providing the optimum structure for strong roots.
+As your houseplants continue to grow, you can even share the love with family and friends by propagating with cuttings and potting them in Miracle-Gro Peat Free Premium Houseplant Potting Mix which has Fibre Smart™ technology providing the optimum structure for strong roots.
 There’s no better feeling than making your loved ones smile and giving a houseplant that you’ve grown yourself is sure to delight them.

 For your wallet

 Make the most of the elements in your garden to help you save money.
 For instance, installing a water-butt at every downpipe on your home will conserve water to be used on your plants, meaning your water bill might be considerably lower!